thedvo/thedvo/README.md

 ### Hi, I'm Dan 👋

-Feel free to check out some cool things I've made!
+Feel free to check out some cool things I've built!

 <!--
 **thedvo/thedvo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.